hacs/documentation/documentation/basic/updates.md

 ## Manually trigger updates

-On each RepositoryView (the page with details about the element) there is a reload icon at the top-right corner, clicking that will reload it.
+On each RepositoryView (the page with details about the element), click the "kebab" menu in the top-right corner and choose "Update information" from the dropdown.